erikeldridge/archive/security.md

 ========

 * Sanitize all input from end-users to reduce XSS and DB corruption risks
+* Sanitize any input via window.location in JS
 * Sanitize all content sourced from end-users prior to display to reduce stored XSS risk
 * Validate all actions affecting privated data to reduce risks to session-fixation
 * Use dynamic config for secure settings